 When Do We Use Neural-Prolo?

 NPT is a great treatment option that is typically used in conjunction with other Ortho-biologics.
 A good example of this is a knee injury to an ACL or MCL, which creates local tissue edema and intra-ligamentous neuritis.
-As an adjunct therapy we can utilize Neural-prolo at the same time as treating the underlying issue such as sprain in other ligaments to address the original injury and subsequent neuritis that resulted from the injury.
-We can also use it as a solo treatment, example: post operative pain after an invasive surgery often creates chronic neuritis and patient continue with pain – this is a good time to use NPT as a solo therapy to help calm the nerves down to allow for pain reduction.
+As an adjunct therapy, we can utilize Neural-prolo at the same time as treating the underlying issue such as sprain in other ligaments to address the original injury and subsequent neuritis that resulted from the injury.
+We can also use it as a solo treatment, for example, post-operative pain after an invasive surgery often creates chronic neuritis and the patient continues with pain – this is a good time to use NPT as a solo therapy to help calm the nerves down to allow for pain reduction.